mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 Please check out our tutorial on how to use [NextGen Gallery Templates](http://wpdevsnippets.com/create-nextgen-gallery-and-templates/ "NextGen Gallery Templates") and set up slider for it.

+= Where is the slider documentation? =

+Please click here to visit the [documentation](http://wpdevsnippets.com/nextgen-flex-image-content-slider-template/ "NextGen Responsive Flex Slider Documentation").

 == Screenshots ==

 1. Content Slider